 The monthly premium would be $41 per month, and it would take over 20 years (244 months) for her to pay more than what she could have saved.

-In this example, the women would only begin to overpay for the policy after turning 86.
+This example shows burial insurance is worth the money for her.
+The women would only begin to overpay for the policy after turning 86.

 Other Financial Options